 - List your baby's signs and symptoms, and for how long your baby has had them.

 - List key information about your baby's medical conditions and food intake.
 For example, has your baby been treated for any illness or given any medications recently?
 Has the baby's diet changed?
-If your baby is breast-fed also note any medications he or she may have been exposed to through breast milk, as well as changes in the mother's diet, such as an increase in tomato-based foods.
+If your baby is breastfed also note any medications that might reach the baby through breast milk.
+Also note changes in the mother's diet, such as an increase in tomato-based foods.

 - List all products that come into contact with your baby's skin.
-Your baby's doctor will want to know what brand of diapers, laundry detergent, soaps, lotions, powders and oils you use for your baby.
-If you suspect one or more products may be causing your baby's diaper rash, you may wish to bring them to the appointment so your doctor can read the label.
+Your baby's health care provider will want to know what brand of wipes, diapers, laundry detergent, soaps, lotions, powders and oils you use for your baby.
+If you suspect that one or more products may be causing your baby's diaper rash, you may wish to bring them to the appointment so your health care provider can read the label.

-Below are some basic questions to ask your doctor about diaper rash.
+Below are some basic questions to ask your health care provider about diaper rash.